 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (infrastructure as code), lists specific tools and platforms it supports, and provides explicit trigger phrases.
-The description is concise yet comprehensive, covering both what the skill does and when it should be invoked.
-Minor note: the opening 'Execute use when' is slightly awkward phrasing but doesn't materially impact clarity.
+This is a strong skill description that clearly identifies its domain (infrastructure as code), lists specific tools and platforms it supports, and provides explicit trigger phrases for when it should be selected.
+The description is concise yet comprehensive, covering both the 'what' and 'when' effectively.
+The only minor issue is the awkward phrasing 'Execute use when' at the beginning, which seems like a grammatical error but doesn't significantly impact functionality.

 | Dimension | Reasoning | Score |